 If you need to maintain areas of standing water — such as an ornamental pond — consider adding anti-larval tablets containing Bacillus thuringiensis.
 This bacterium kills mosquito larvae but is safe for birds and other animals.

-Pay attention to the species that insect-control products treat and avoid accidentally killing beneficial varieties.
+Always use insect-control products carefully to avoid accidentally killing beneficial varieties.

 Keep porch and window screens in good repair to help prevent mosquitoes from getting into your home.